MY CART

 3. Amakuni Yasutsuna

-The legend of Amakuni and his son building the first type of Japanese Sword – Credits: The Way of Bushido
+The legend of Amakuni and his son building the Japanese Sword – Credits: The Way of Bushido

 4. Hikoshiro Sadamune